nasa/harmony-regression-tests/test/shared_utils/README.md

 Doing this will cause this directory and all its files to be included at `/workdir/shared_utils` in your container when you are working locally.

-## Update github workflows to include the build arg for your tests.
+## Update GitHub workflows to include the build arg for your tests.

 To include the shared_utils directory on the regression image built by GitHub you add a `shared_utils` key to the service matrix under your service like was done for the trajectory subsetter in the `.github/workflows/build-all-images.yml` file.